...

 African Modernism, a movement which refers to African artists influenced by western modernist concepts is characterised by a unique imagery infused with traditional African influences.
 By contrast Afro-Surrealism is a cultural aesthetic that places emphasis on uncovering the invisible world and engaging audiences in highly imaginative and dramatic ways to reflect the global black experience.

-I reference the work of a handful of artists of African descent who have tapped into their subconscious to challenge traditional artistic and social norms.
+I reference the work of a handful of artists who have tapped into their subconscious to challenge traditional artistic and social norms.
 The tour includes the work of:

 Tour dates are subject to change.
 Please double check this page on the day or call the Tate Modern on (0)20 7887 8888.